arpcard/rgi/readme.txt

 > sudo apt-get install python-biopython

-* Download the database - card.json from Downloads in our website
+* Download the database - card.json from Downloads on the CARD website (a copy may be included with this release)

+Running RGI:

 Open a terminal, type: